gmdavef/struts-showcase/README.md

 **Jenkinsfile**

-A Jenkins pipeline script that builds the .war file, scans it with the [ReversingLabs CLI](https://docs.secure.software/cli/), and publishes the reports in JSON, CycloneDX, and SPDX formats.
+A Jenkins pipeline script that builds the .war file, scans it with the [ReversingLabs CLI](https://docs.secure.software/cli/), and stores the reports in RL-JSON, CycloneDX, and SPDX formats as build artifacts.
 The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
 This script works for a scenario where the RL CLI has been installed on a dedicated/persistent Jenkins server.
 The inclusion of "--return-status" on the rl-secure status command causes an appropriate exit code to be returned (non-zero when scan fails policy or zero if scan passes policy).

+**Jenkinsfile_proxy**

+A script just like the above, but uses a different instance of RL CLI that's been configured to connect to the cloud via a proxy.
+Proxy details are stored in the config.info file.
+The same reports are generated and made available.

 **Jenkinsfile_docker**

 A Jenkins pipeline script that builds the .war file and scans it using the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
-Reports in JSON, CycloneDX, and SPDX formats are saved as build artifacts.
+Reports in RL-JSON, CycloneDX, and SPDX formats are saved as build artifacts.
 The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
 Using the Docker image is ideal for ephemeral instances of Jenkins.
 However, in this example, it's assumed you have a persistent Jenkins server with a local RL package store (note the Docker run command includes the --rl-store option that references the package store location).
 This allows for [policy configuration via .info files](https://docs.secure.software/cli/configuration/policy-configuration#policy-configuration-files).
 With an ephemeral instance of Jenkins, the RL package store would need to be elsewhere.
 Any persistent storage location (e.g., shared network drive, S3 bucket, etc.) would work.

 ## Azure DevOps